LUNA have announced dates for our FALL TOUR - head on over to the tour page for the cities, dates and tickets.

 Not Yet Begun To Fight will play at the Quad Cinema on West 13th Street in New York City from October 25th through 31st.
 The score for this moving documentary feature was composed by myself and Matthew Buzzell.
 An intimate look at the human cost of war, the film follows a retired Marine Colonel who reaches out to five men, a new generation returning from, and ravaged by, combat.
 You can learn more about the film here.

 "Winter in the Blood" will have its east coast premier at the Woodstock Film Festival on October 4th, and another screening on October 6th.
 I performed on, and produced, a Youth and Valor song by Courtney Saunders featured in the film.
 The movie stars Chaske Spencer, David Morse, and Julia Jones, and has an excellent soundtrack featuring the Heartless Bastards, Cass McCombs, and Robert Plant.
-You can learn more about this fantastic film and upcoming screenings here.

 I've been working on several new sound effects and design projects for periscopic.com.
 One upcoming project is a video and interactive piece being done in collaboration with the Economic Policy Institute.
 It focuses on growing economic inequality, the financial sector, worker's rights, and the need for comprehensive economic reform in the U.S. Another has garnered quite a lot of attention over the last two weeks.
 It's a striking data visualization of gun violence statistics in the U.S.